Programs: Become an Educational Leader

 I am surrounded by amazing educators and classmates from various backgrounds, who eagerly share their creative ideas, thoughts and opinions and exhibit a deep passion for Jewish education.

 – Michal Bessler, Midcareer Fellowship recipient, Judaic studies and Hebrew language teacher at Maimonides School in Brookline, MA

 Hebrew College offers mid-career fellowships for the Master of Jewish Education (MJEd) program.

 Discover for yourself the rewards of joining a passionate and vibrant community of learners from across the country and around the world.
 Apply today for the next round of MJEd Midcareer Fellowships at Hebrew College.

-Fellows receive a one-third merit fellowship, and may be eligible to receive additional need-based aid from Hebrew College.
+Fellows receive a one-quarter merit fellowship towards tuition, and may be eligible to receive additional need-based aid from Hebrew College.
 Recipients must complete 12 credits per year for three years, for a total of 36 credits.

-Caption: Andrea Shapiro, candidate for a Masters in Jewish Education degree, speaks about the impact of her experience and scholarship at the College’s annual Gala.
+Andrea Shapiro, Masters in Jewish Education alumna, speaks about the impact of her experience and fellowship at the College’s annual Gala.

 - Prior work for at least three years as a professional serving the Jewish community, and continued work in such a position for the duration of the fellowship.